milestonesys/mipsdk-samples-plugin/VideoPreview/README.md

 -   Selection of a single camera
 -   Placing an overlay on top of an ImageViewerControl initiated by the plug-in.
--   Placement of the overlay
+-	How to redraw the overlay when changing the size of the control.
 -   How to get the last showed image as a .NET bitmap
 -   How to retrieve the LivePackage XML out of a live stream

 ## Using

--   VideoOS.Platform.Client.ImageViewerControl
+-   VideoOS.Platform.Client.ImageViewerWpfControl
 -   VideoOS.Platform.Admin.AdminImageViewerControl

 ## Environment